majduk/charm-apt-mirror/README.md

 juju deploy apt-mirror
 ```

 The charm can handle arbitrary set of upstream DEB sources via setting `mirror-list`.
-Example below shows a bundle with this charm configured to mirror multiple Ubuntu series (Bionic and Focal) in a single repository and expose this repository via NGINX.
+Example below shows a bundle with this charm configured to mirror multiple Ubuntu series (Focal and Jammy) in a single repository and expose this repository via NGINX.
 Additionally PPAs and external repositories can be mirrored.
 ```
-series: bionic
+series: jammy
 machines:
   '0':
-    series: bionic
+    series: jammy
 services:
   nginx:
     charm: nginx